DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   The DreamSpot team deeply analyzed a suitable *Business Model* for the platform that will be discussed in the following section.

-  == Business Model Canva and Business Model Patterns
+  == Business Model Canvas and Business Model Patterns

   The _ingredients_, which can be viewed on the first attachment to this document (#link(label("at1"))[#text(fill: orange)[Attachment 1]]), of the _recipe_ reflect two important Business Model Patterns: the *Multi-Sided Platform* and *Freemium Business Model*.